We have listed out some of the most frequently asked questions regarding our exciting new products.

 OneBin and Compost-a-box avoid extraction and processing of our finite natural resources necessary for the production of steel bins and petroplastic liners which is in turn reliant upon mine and oil well development, resource extraction equipment, transportation, refinery and smelting facilities.

-We also assess that the UK consumes at least 3 billion petroplastic bin liners annually depleting some 112,500,000 litres crude oil.
+We also assess that the UK consumes at least 3.3 billion petroplastic bin liners annually, which together with the associated annually discarded plastic containment has a mass of some 150,000 Tonnes responsible for the consumption of some250,000,000 litres crude oil.

 Diverting oil, Iron ore and chromite currently used in the manufacture of bins and petroplastic liners could power and heat homes whilst steel could be used for construction and